 Turner Monumental AME, a fixture in the community for more than 120 years, received a $25,000 Faith-Based Initiative Development pre-development loan for the project through Invest Atlanta, the city’s economic development office.

-Sugarman said in an interview with Atlanta Civic Circle that he would sign the community benefits agreement if the development moves forward.
+Sugarman said in a previous interview with Atlanta Civic Circle that the community benefits agreement was on the table, but would only be signed if the development moves forward.
+You can read the document below.

-Other opponents have also questioned the lack of transparency on the project from Dist.
+Other opponents have also questioned what they assert is a lack of transparency on the project from Dist.
 5 City Councilmember Liliana Bakhtiari.

 A series of emails obtained in an open records request by Kirkwood residents and shared with Rough Draft indicate that Bakhtiari was advised of the project by Sugarman in Spring 2024.
 However, in response to questions at public meetings in late 2025, Bakhtiari claimed to know very little about the project.